 - Coordinated service plans make the best use of the family's resources.

-Do I need an application for eligibility?
+Do I need an application?

 - No. Beginning January 2016, an Intake Assessment replaces the CMP application.